-Case: Understanding the science proves inaccurate evidence
+Case: Understanding the science proves the CPS wrong

 My client was charged with drink driving and bailed to court.